Chapter meetings are held the second Thursday of most months at 6PM, Room 310 in the Douglas County Courthouse, 1036 SE Douglas, Roseburg.

 Field trips are family oriented and free to attend.

 We are looking for field trip leaders.
 If you know these areas please step up and help out.
 We can arrange more outings and field trips if we have more people participating at the planning level.
 Our field trips are mostly easy to moderate walkabouts to see what wildflowers (some endangered) are blooming in spring and summer.
 There are endless wildflower viewing destination in and around Douglas County and several worthy of repeating.
+Most field trip destinations offer no water or facilities.

 You are not expected to know every wildflower you will see on these outings and with the many field guides available and the help of NPSO members,